openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 This could also be used by other components such as Storage to allow them to ensure safe detachment of volumes before the Machine is deleted.

-### Goals

-- Define an initial set of hook points for the provisioning phase.
-- Define an initial set of hook points for the deletion phase.
-- Define an initial set and form of related lifecycle hook API.
-- Define basic expectations for a controller or process that responds to a lifecycle hook.

-### Non-Goals

-- Create an exhaustive list of hooks; we can add more over time.
-- Create new machine phases.
-- Create a mechanism to signal what lifecycle point a machine is at currently.
-- Dictate implementation of controllers that respond to the hooks.
-- Implement ordering in the machine controller.
-- Require anyone to use these hooks for normal machine operations, these are strictly optional and for custom integrations only.

-## Proposal

-- Utilize new Machine spec to implement lifecycle hooks.
-- Each lifecycle point can have 0 or more hooks.
-- Hooks do not enforce ordering.
-- Hooks found during machine reconciliation effectively pause reconciliation until all hooks for that lifecycle point are removed from a machine's spec.

 ### User Stories

 #### Story 1